GitTrack/Documentation

 Link branches or wildcard patterns

 Route production, release, or feature prefixes into their own channels.
-Wildcards let you cover whole prefixes at once.

 /link url:https://github.com/your-org/your-repo branch:release/* channel:#deploys